mpasarin/sda/README.md

 ```

 ### Run commands
 `sda <command> ... <param?> ...` - Run one command or many commands at once.
-Parameters affect to all commands.
+Parameters affect all commands.

+`sda <alias> ... <param?> ...` - Run command specified by an alias.
+Aliases can be combined and used interchangeably with commands.

 `sda <env> <command>`         - Run the commands in a specific environment.